Ecosystem working groups

 • Participate in breakout groups as needed for research, small proofs of concept, presentations, and proposals on specific topics.

-• Review proposals, vote on whether they move to the ATAC, and if yes, submit them.
+• Review proposals, vote on whether they move to the ATC, and if yes, submit them.

 Topics previously discussed: